arshad-yaseen/monacopilot/README.md

 For guidelines on contributing, Please read the [contributing guide](https://github.com/arshad-yaseen/monacopilot/blob/main/CONTRIBUTING.md).

 We welcome contributions from the community to enhance Monacopilot's capabilities and make it even more powerful ❤️

+# Security

+MonacoPilot does not store or use your code; it only provides AI completions.